 6. Best to Have a Car for Your Trip to Traverse City

-If coming here make sure you either plan to drive in the car you came here in or you rent a car because most of the area needs a car to get places.
+If coming here make sure you either plan to drive in the car you came here in, like the ones on cars for sale near me, or you rent a car because most of the area needs a car to get places.
 Though there is an amazing bike trail from Traverse to Sutton’s Bay to Northport and then the ones in Sleeping Bear National Park, you will need to still drive if you plan to go from Traverse City to the National Park or back or if you want to even drive to the lighthouse on Old Mission.

 7. A Week is Ideal for Your Trip to Traverse City

 If you can swing it, a whole week is ideal to really enjoy this place fully.
 You will want a couple of days in Leelanau County if you want to hit a few wineries and see the National Parks.
 You will also want a couple of days to tour the small towns and shop the art they all offer.
 Then you will want a day or two in Traverse City and then at least one day on Old Mission.
 I also suggest a few days to relax with no agenda or to give you a buffer if you get some rainy days in there.

 8. Keep Cash in Your Car while driving M-22 and on the Leelanau Peninsula

 A lot of places are only cash-based.
 Short seasons up here make this a big part of life.
 Not to mention if you want to visit farm stands (hello fresh strawberries and tomatoes!) or the farm market this is necessary.
 So be ready because there aren’t a lot of ATMs available.
 Also, have cash ready to donate to hiking trails especially those maintained by the conservancies in the area.

 9. Plan to Enjoy One Meal on a Traverse City Beach